 The Trustee has appointed Barnett Waddingham LLP to advise on investment matters.
-Barnett Waddingham are normally remunerated on a time-cost basis, although fixed fees may be agreed for specific tasks.
+Barnett Waddingham have a fixed fee for core investment services, but are normally remunerated for investment advice on a time-cost basis, although fixed fees may be agreed for specific tasks.